anseki/readline-sync/README.md

 **Type:** number
 **Default:** `1024`

-When readlineSync reads from a console directly (without external program), a size `bufferSize` buffer is used.
+When readlineSync reads from a console directly (without external program), use a size `bufferSize` buffer.
 Even if the input by user exceeds it, it's usually no problem, because the buffer is used repeatedly.
 But some platforms's (e.g. Windows) console might not accept input that exceeds it.
 And set an enough size.

 ### `print`

 **Type:** function or `undefined`
 **Default:** `undefined`

-The specified function is called when any outputs.
+Call the specified function when any output.
 The function is given two arguments, `display` as the output text, and [`encoding`](#encoding) option.

 For example: